King Arthur's messianic return: Modern adaptations

 This idea of Arthur's eventual return has proven attractive to a number of modern writers.
 John Masefield used the idea of Arthur sleeping under a hill as the central theme in his poem "Midsummer Night" (1928).
 C. S. Lewis was also inspired by this aspect of Arthur's legend in his novel That Hideous Strength (1945), in which King Arthur is said to be living in the land of Abhalljin on the planet Venus.
+Stephen R. Lawhead's novel Avalon: The Return of King Arthur (1999), a distant finale to his historical fantasy series The Pendragon Cycle, features a reincarnated Arthur named James Arthur Stuart who rises to restore the British monarchy as it is about to be abolished.

 The return of King Arthur has been especially prominent in the comics medium with examples from at least the 1940s.
 One of the better-known uses of this motif is by Mike Barr and Brian Bolland, who has Arthur and his knights returning in the year 3000 to save the Earth from an alien invasion in the comic book series Camelot 3000 (1982–85).
-Other examples include Stephen R. Lawhead's novel Avalon: The Return of King Arthur (1999), featuring a reincarnated Arthur who rises to restore the British monarchy as it is about to be abolished.
-In Vinland Saga, a manga on the Viking invasion and rule of England, the character Askeladd, a Norwegian-Welsh half-blood, recounts the tale of his true king and ancestor, Lucius Artorius Castus, and his glorious return from Avalon to save Britannia.
+Other examples include Makoto Yukimura's Vinland Saga, a manga featuring the Viking invasion and rule of England, where the character Askeladd, a Norwegian-Welsh half-blood, recounts the tale of his ancestor King Artorius and his glorious return from Avalon to save Britannia.
+Ultimately he reveals his birth name is Lucius Artorius Castus and claims to be the true rightful king, fulfilling the legend from a certain point of view by saving Wales from Sweyn Forkbeard, and mentoring his son Canute.

+The Disney Channel Original Movie Avalon High also imagined the return of King Arthur in its fictionalized narrative.
+The movie follows the story of a high school girl, Allie.
+As the daughter of two Medieval historians (with a focus on Arthurian legend), she begins school as a new student at Avalon High.
+There, she meets high school quarterback, Will, whose girlfriend Jennifer and best friend Lance appear to be having an affair behind his back.
+She befriends a boy named Myles, who experiences premonitions and is able to predict events in Allie’s life before they happen.
+As part of their studies of Camelot in history class, Allie and Myles are assigned research on an elusive legend called the “Order of the Bear.”
+Her parents reveal that it is a prophesy that King Arthur will be reincarnated in order to bring about a new age of enlightenment.
+The Order of the Bear also includes the reincarnation of Mordred, who intends to destroy the incarnate Arthur and send the world into another dark age.
+The film follows Allie and Myles’ attempts to uncover the truth of Arthur’s reincarnation and prevent the incarnate Mordred from exacting his malevolent plan.